Taking Charge of Your Health When You Have Prostate Cancer

 We use a combination of acupuncture, herbs, dietary advice and Qigong.
 For details of each treatment option, please see other pages on this website.

-Benefits of Chinese Medicine Treatment of Men with Prostate Cancer
+Benefits of Chinese Medicine Treatment of Prostate Cancer

 Pain Management: Cancer itself can cause a lot of pain because of tumours, swelling and inflammation.
 Surgery, chemotherapy and radiation treatments can also cause pain.
 Acupuncture is very effective in helping you manage pain.
 Patients who receive acupuncture may be able to use lower doses of pain medications.